 Why viruses that have been inactive for years or even decades suddenly come to life and produce shingles is not precisely known.
 What is certain, however, is that this happens primarily when the body’s own immune defenses no longer function optimally.
 This can be the case in old age or in the case of an immune deficiency, such as occurs during or after a serious illness.

-Shingles symptoms: How does shingles manifest
+Shingles symptoms: How does herpes zoster manifest itself?

 The area of skin affected by herpes zoster may be spatially narrow or more extensive, but almost always remains confined to one half of the body.
 Occasionally, two or three groups affected by blisters also appear on the skin – but they too do not exceed the center of the body, but remain unilaterally confined to one half of the body.